It started with pigs. And with the smell there.

 Lelas had been working on improving grinding since the 1970s.
 He knew ball mills and their problems.
 And he was looking for a way to solve these problems.

-The machine that resulted was not a silent laboratory device.
+The machine that resulted was not a quiet laboratory device.
 It howled like a landing jumbo jet.
 The walls vibrated in the factory hall in Osijek.
 40,000 revolutions per minute.
-Two counter-rotating rotors made of steel, diamonds, and high-quality ceramics.
+Two counter-rotating rotors made of steel, diamonds, and high-quality ceramic.
 Dust and noise and energy.
 And in the end — a fine white powder that trickled out of the system.
 Electrically charged.
 Flour-soft.
 Completely different from anything that had come out of machines before.

-"He was a wonderful man with many ideas, who only wanted one thing: to help people."
+'He was a wonderful man with many ideas who only wanted one thing: to help people.'

 This is the fundamental difference between tribomechanically activated mineral and conventionally ground mineral — even if both have the same particle size.